NASA-PDS/naif-pds4-bundler/docs/source/10_overview.rst

 --------------------------

 SPICE kernels in a SPICE archive are grouped into a set of subdirectories.
-Each subdirectory contains different SPICE kernel types that are used to store different kinds of ancillary data.
-These kernel types are briefly described hereunder.
+Each subdirectory contains one specific kernel type; those types are briefly described here.

  * **SPK** (Spacecraft Planet Kernel) files contain ephemerides (position and velocity) for spacecraft, planets, satellites, comets and